SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 We assumed that it's supposed to be testable.
 Unit tests are the bare minimum that we want to support.
 We also assumed that we'd like our code to be checked by external tools, but we can ignore that, because those tools should work no matter how we structure our project.
+It's just the matter of invoking them properly.
 Same thing with Doxygen.
-As for `clangd`, Meson provides `compile_commands.json`, so it doesn't matter either.
+As for `clangd`, Meson provides `compile_commands.json`, therefore it will work as long as the structure is valid.

 Considering the usual good design practices, we'll probably want to split our codebase into modules according to their responsibility.
 No, not [*those*](https://en.cppreference.com/w/cpp/language/modules) modules, let's ignore the existence of C++20 for now.